scaleway/terraform-provider-scaleway/docs/guides/backend_guide.md

 Terraform provides the option to set up a [“backend”](https://www.terraform.io/language/settings/backends/configuration) of the `state` data files.

-This option allows you handling the state and the way certain operations are executed.
+This option allows you to handle the state and the way certain operations are executed.

 Backends can store the state remotely and protect it with locks to prevent corruption;
 it makes it possible for a team to work with ease, or, for instance, to run Terraform within a pipeline.